 MSE 304.
 Engineering Economic Analysis (3)

 Prerequisites: MATH 150B; Completion of the lower division writing requirement.
 Systematic evaluation of the economic benefits and costs of projects involving engineering design and analysis.
 Economic decision making in an environment of limited resources and uncertainty.
 Present economy, the economy of multi-year projects, selection among competing independent alternatives, sensitivity of outcomes to input parameters, before and after tax analyses, replacement economy, inflation and breakeven analysis in production environments are discussed.
-(Design units: 0.5) (Available for General Education, D1 Social Sciences if required by a student’s major.)
+(Design units: 0.5) (Available to Civil Engineering majors for General Education, Social Sciences.)

 MSE 362.
 Engineering Statistical Applications (3)